-Opening its doors in fall 2004, JWU’s newest campus in Charlotte, N.C. offers undergraduate degree programs in business, hospitality and culinary arts.
-Though Charlotte is the second largest business center in the United States, it maintains a distinctive small town feel.
-It offers easy access to beaches, mountains, an international airport, and is a hub of athletic and cultural activity.
+JWU's Charlotte Campus offers undergraduate degree programs in business, hospitality, culinary arts and arts and sciences.
+Though Charlotte is the second-largest business center in the United States, it maintains a distinctive small-town feel with easy access to beaches, mountains and an international airport, and is a hub of athletic and cultural activity.

 Situated in the center of the New South, the Queen City’s focused growth and southern ambiance is a magnet for the young and talented.
 With access to mountains and the ocean, affordable housing, picturesque neighborhoods and idyllic weather, Charlotte offers the best of America’s northern and southern cultures.

 The campus is located in the Gateway area of Third Ward, leading directly into the heart of Center City.
 It is an exciting area with a vibrant mix of residential, retail and commercial spaces.
-The campus is anchored by the Academic Center, a five-story, 158,000-square-foot building located at 801 West Trade Street.
-All Charlotte Campus buildings and services are situated adjacent to or within easy walking distance from the Academic Center.
-The Charlotte Campus is spread across 12 acres and eight buildings.
+The Charlotte Campus is spread across 12 acres and 8 buildings and anchored by the Academic Center, a 5-story, 158,000-square-foot building located at 801 West Trade St. All Charlotte Campus buildings and services are situated adjacent to or within easy walking distance from the Academic Center.

 Academic Facilities and Administrative Offices

-The ACADEMIC CENTER, located at 801 West Trade Street, houses the Center for Academic Support, Chef’s Choice, classrooms and computer labs, Communications & Media Relations, Community Outreach, Educational Technology Services, the Executive Office, College of Culinary Arts and The Hospitality College faculty offices, employee and student lounges, James H. Hance Jr. Auditorium, Health & Counseling Services, Information Technology, kitchens and laboratories, housekeeping and maintenance offices, Printing & Mailing Services, Purchasing, Shipping/Receiving, Storeroom and the University Events Center.
+The ACADEMIC CENTER at 801 West Trade St. houses the Center for Academic Support, Academic Technology Services, Chef’s Choice, classrooms and computer labs, Communications & Media Relations, Community Outreach, the Executive Office, College of Culinary Arts and College of Hospitality Management faculty offices, employee and student lounges, James H. Hance Jr. Auditorium, Health & Counseling Services, Information Technology, kitchens and laboratories, housekeeping and maintenance offices, Printing & Mailing Services, Purchasing, Shipping/Receiving, Storeroom, and the University Events Center.

 A unique feature of the building is its 188-seat demonstration amphitheater/presentation facility, which includes a production kitchen and well-designed function space to accommodate university events.

-GATEWAY VILLAGE, located at 800 West Trade Street directly across from the Academic Center, is home to The Village Bookstore, Development & Alumni Relations, Experiential Education & Career Services, the library, Operations, and Student Academic & Financial Services.
-Each of these offices is in a prominent first floor location with direct sidewalk access.
+GATEWAY VILLAGE, located at 800 West Trade St. directly across from the Academic Center, is home to The Village Bookstore, Development & Alumni Relations, Experiential Education & Career Services, the library, Operations, Student Academic & Financial Services and the Student Innovation Lab.
+Each of these offices is in a prominent first-floor location with direct sidewalk access.

-GATEWAY CENTER, located at 901 West Trade Street, is to the immediate west of the Academic Center, and houses Accounting, Admissions, Campus Services, Human Resources & Payroll, Student Employment, classrooms and the College of Business and School of Arts & Sciences faculty offices.
+GATEWAY CENTER, located at 901 West Trade St., is to the immediate west of the Academic Center, and houses Accounting, Admissions, Human Resources & Payroll, Student Employment, University IT Service Management, classrooms, and the College of Arts & Sciences and College of Business faculty offices.

-The STUDENT CENTER, located at 235 South Cedar Street directly behind Cedar Hall South, is home to Athletics, Student Activities and Clubs & Organizations and includes a fitness center, a group fitness room, a 600-seat gymnasium, locker rooms and a large student meeting area known as the Wildcat Den.
+The STUDENT CENTER at 235 South Cedar St. (directly behind Cedar Hall South) is home to Athletics, Student Involvement & Leadership and student organizations, and includes a fitness center, group fitness room, 600-seat gymnasium, locker rooms and large student meeting area known as the Wildcat Den.

-The DOUBLETREE HOTEL (university-owned), located at 895 West Trade Street, features guest rooms, outdoor pool, business center, meeting space, Orchards Restaurant, Exchange Lounge and a fitness center.
+The DOUBLETREE HOTEL (university-owned) at 895 West Trade St. features guest rooms, an outdoor pool, a business center, meeting space, Libations Restaurant, Exchange Lounge and a fitness center.

 University Library Network

-The Johnson & Wales University Library Network is comprised of the libraries of the Providence, R.I.; North Miami, Fla.; Denver, Colo.; and Charlotte, N.C. campuses.
-An important aspect of the network is the access it provides to resources, services and facilities shared by the Higher Education Library Information Network (HELIN), a consortium of academic, law, and health sciences libraries in southern New England.
-Johnson & Wales University Library is also a key partner with the university’s academic programs in the enhancement of student research skills through the delivery of classroom instruction, online information literacy tutorials, Web-based guides customized to the research outcomes of specific courses and curricula, plus personalized reference services delivered to students in person, over the phone, through email, online chat or SMS.
-In addition, the library hosts the Scholar’s Archive@JWU, an open access digital commons dedicated to preserving and promoting examples of scholarly or artistic works produced at or belonging to the university.
+The Johnson & Wales University library in Charlotte provides a wide variety of information resources, services and facilities.
+Its network of resources is enhanced through its connection with the other Johnson & Wales University campus libraries as well as the Higher Education Library Information Network (HELIN), a consortium of academic, law and health sciences libraries in southern New England.
+Johnson & Wales University Library is also a key partner with the university’s academic programs in the enhancement of student research skills through the delivery of classroom instruction, online information literacy tutorials and web-based guides customized to the research outcomes of specific courses and curricula, plus personalized reference services delivered to students in person, over the phone, and through email, online chat or SMS.
+In addition, the library hosts the Scholar’s Archive@JWU, an open-access digital commons dedicated to preserving and promoting examples of scholarly or artistic works produced at or belonging to the university.

-The library at the Charlotte Campus is located on the first floor of Gateway Village at 800 West Trade Street.
-It includes a collection of books, journals, magazines, newspapers, full-text databases, videos, the Information Commons and other resources to serve the research needs of JWU students.
-The library also provides a photocopier, computer workstations, print release stations, televisions with VHS and DVD players, and other appropriate equipment for student use.
-In addition to the resources located on campus, students also have access to the Charlotte Mecklenburg Library system whose main branch is located just blocks away.
+The library at the Charlotte Campus is located on the first floor of Gateway Village at 800 West Trade St. It includes a collection of books, journals, magazines, newspapers, full-text databases, videos, the Information Commons and other resources to serve the research needs of JWU students.
+The library also provides a photocopier, computer workstations, print release stations, conference rooms equipped with projectors and other appropriate equipment for student use.
+In addition to the resources located on campus, students also have access to the Charlotte Mecklenburg Library System whose main branch is located just blocks away.

 Johnson & Wales University has computer labs available for students to use email, Internet Explorer, Microsoft Office, specialty course software, jwuLink and more.

-JWU's Charlotte Campus has five computer labs that are managed by Information Technology.
-Four labs are located on the 4th floor of the Academic Center, housing more than 160 workstations, and one lab is located in the library, housing 30 workstations.
-Student staff members are available in these computer labs to help students and answer questions.
+JWU's Charlotte Campus has 5 computer labs that are managed by Information Technology.
+4 labs are located on the fourth floor of the Academic Center, housing more than 160 workstations, and 1 lab is located in the library, housing 30 workstations.
+Student staff members are available in these computer labs to assist students and answer questions.
 Students need an active JWU email account to access the computers.
 Computer lab locations, hours of operation, software and rules and regulations are available online.

 Academic Center computer lab classrooms 433, 434, 435 and the library computer lab classroom are open for faculty/class reservations during operating hours.
 Academic Center student computer lab 436 is an "open-use" computer lab and NOT available for faculty/class reservations.
 As such, students wanting uninterrupted access should use 436.

-All residence facilities are coeducational, smoke free and are cable and Internet ready.
-Each suite in Cedar Hall North and Cedar Hall South is equipped with a MicroFridge®, and the apartments at City View Towers have full kitchens.
+All residence facilities are coeducational and smoke-free with cable and internet provided.
+Each suite in Cedar Hall North and Cedar Hall South is equipped with a MicroFridge® (microwave/refrigerator combo), and the apartments at City View Towers have full kitchens.